Projects

 print(ascii_encoded) # b'Hello World! '

-When encoding isn’t specified, heuristics can help and was used in browsers like IE - but they are unreliable.
+When encoding isn’t specified, heuristics are sometimes used as a legacy compatability-hack and was used in browsers like IE - but they are unreliable and should be avoided.
 Always specify encoding to avoid misinterpretation.

 Layer Two: Scripts, Symbols, and Categories